|

 Visit the works page for a discography, info on other work, and CV.

 Erik Carlson lives in Providence, RI.
-He is the primary writer for AREA C, playing guitar, farfisa, sampler, recorder, etc. Erik performs and collaborates with Joel Thibodeau in Death Vessel.
-He also works as an architectural designer and spent the last 6 years with the award-winning firm SINGLE speed DESIGN, based in Cambridge, MA.
-For live shows he is often joined by Jeff Knoch, on farfisa and harmonium.
+He is the primary writer for AREA C, playing guitar, farfisa, sampler, recorder, etc. He also creates public artworks and installations, and works as an architectural designer.
+He spent 6 years as an associate with the award-winning firm SINGLE speed DESIGN, based in Cambridge, MA.

-Prior to forming AREA C, Erik was a founding member of Purple Ivy Shadows ('92 - '02) and Seeland ('00 - '01, with I Love You But I've Chosen Darkness's Ernest Salaz).
+In the past, Erik was an early collaborating and performing member of Joel Thibodeau's Death Vessel.
+Erik was also a founding member of Purple Ivy Shadows ('92 - '02) and Seeland ('00 - '01, with I Love You But I've Chosen Darkness's Ernest Salaz).
 With Purple Ivy Shadows, he released records with Rykodisk, Slow RIver, Spinart, and Dark Beloved Cloud Records.

 Crucial Musical Collaborators: